Rex Parton was 71 when he faced end-stage organ failure of his heart and kidneys.

 “He was such a good patient as far as his compliance, his ability to successfully follow a complex medical regime, his high health care literacy and his self-advocacy,” Shah said.
 “Age and renal failure made him not a good candidate on paper, but because of our collective experience, we set aside conventional wisdom and utilized our instinct.”

 Parton was put on the transplant waiting list.
-Four weeks, donor organs were available.
+Four weeks later, donor organs were available.

 “I cannot explain the feeling when we got that phone call,” Parton said.